William Rockefeller Jr.: Personal life

 William Rockefeller Jr. died of pneumonia on June 24, 1922, in Rockwood Hall.
 He had caught a cold during a car trip he took with brother John and nephew John Jr. to visit his childhood home in Richford, New York.
-He was interred in the Sleepy Hollow Cemetery, Sleepy Hollow, New York.
+He was interred in the historic Sleepy Hollow Cemetery (less than a mile south of Rockwood Hall) in the monumental William Rockefeller Mausoleum, which he had built for his wife, who had predeceased him by two years.

 The New York Times, in discussing a trust that Rockefeller set up for his born and yet-to-be born great-grandchildren, stated that he "left a gross estate of $102,000,000 which was reduced to $50,000,000 principally by $30,000,000 of debts and $18,600,000 of inheritance and estate taxes."

 Rockefeller was a regular attendee of the Saint Mary's Episcopal Church in Scarborough in the last few years of his life.

-Family and descendants
+Descendants

+Rockefeller and Almira's elder daughter, Emma Rockefeller, married Dr. David Hunter McAlpin Jr., a notable physician and the son of prominent industrialist and real estate owner David Hunter McAlpin.

+The younger daughter, Ethel Geraldine Rockefeller, married Marcellus Hartley Dodge Sr., president of The Remington Arms Company.
+Known as Geraldine, she was a highly respected expert on dogs and a great patron of the arts.
+The Dodges' only child, Marcellus Hartley Dodge Jr., heir of two massive fortunes, was killed in an automobile accident at the age of 22.

-Rockefeller and Almira's second son, William Goodsell Rockefeller, married Sarah Elizabeth "Elsie" Stillman, the elder daughter of James Jewett Stillman and Sarah Elizabeth Stillman.
-Her father was National City Bank president.
-The new couple's family included James Stillman Rockefeller.
-He became a member of the Jekyll Island Club (aka The millionaires Club) on Jekyll Island, Georgia, along with J. P. Morgan, Joseph Pulitzer, and other business moguls of the day.
+Two of Rockefeller and Almira's sons, William Goodsell Rockefeller and Percy Avery Rockefeller, married daughters of James Jewett Stillman and Sarah Elizabeth Stillman.
+James Stillman was president and chairman of the board of directors of the National City Bank.
+In their chronicle of the Rockefeller family, Peter Collier and David Horowitz note: